Basis-Theory/docs/source/includes/_exchange_templates.md

 ### Response Schema

 Returns the [Pagination](#pagination) schema.
-The `data` attribute in the response contains an array of applications with the following schema:
+The `data` attribute in the response contains an array of exchange templates with the following schema:

 Attribute | Type | Description
 --------- | ---- | -----------